muon-data/muon/README.md

 **Optional** types (with a question mark) are not required — their definition may not be present.

 **Text** is a sequence of characters.
-Because values cannot contain line feeds, if one is needed a **text append separator** can be used on the next line to *insert* one.
-This is `:>` instead of the usual `: ` between the key and value.
-A line feed will be inserted between the text values.
+Because values cannot contain line feeds, text definitions must be **appended** to represent them.
+This is done with a **text append separator**, which is `:>` instead of the usual `: ` between the key and value.
+A line feed will be inserted before each appended value.

-When appending, a **blank** key can be used instead of repeating the key.
-This is a sequence of spaces with the same length as the key.
+When appending, a **blank** key should be used — a sequence of spaces with the same number of characters as the key.

 ```
 lyric: Out in the garden